 After high school, Tracy escaped to North Carolina, where she got her BA in English from Davidson College.
 After college, she sampled city life in Canada and D.C. before jetting off to England, to pursue a master’s degree in Publishing at Oxford Brookes University.
 When she returned stateside, Tracy dabbled in various publishing jobs but didn’t give up on her dream of being a published author.
 Her husband convinced her that writing full time made perfect sense given the unpredictability of his job, thus affirming her conviction that he was better than any book boyfriend.

-Tracy now lives with her husband, children, and dogs in Viriginia, but it won’t be long until the Army sends them off on new adventures.
+Tracy now lives with her husband, children, and pets in Viriginia, but it won’t be long until the Army sends them off on new adventures.

 She is represented by Pam Gruber at Irene Goodman Literary Agency.